dariota/ReinventedWheel/README.md

 ## Compilation

-You can just compile with `make src/srcfile.o` in the root directory to create an object file in the src directory (I suck at make, sorry) which you can then do whatever with.
+You can just compile with `make srcfile.o` in the root directory to create an object file in the compiled/ directory which you can then do whatever with.

-The makefile there now compiles with `clang src.c -c -Iincludes/ -g -Werror -Wall -Wextra -pedantic -o output.o`.
+The makefile there now compiles with `clang src/src.c -c -Iincludes/ -g -Werror -Wall -Wextra -pedantic -o compiled/output.o`.
 Here's why:

 | Flag          | What it does                              | Why I use it                                                                                                                    |
 |:-------------:|:------------------------------------------|:--------------------------------------------------------------------------------------------------------------------------------|